- Bite-sized Trips

 The journeys are long, so take a book or some kind of entertainment.
 Keep your camera close to hand if you’re a keen photographer, as there’ll definitely be moments to take amazing shots on the route.

 Visa and passport

-The easiest way to apply for your India visa is through the e-Tourist visa (e-TV) process now available to British citizens in the UK.
+The easiest way to apply for your India visa is through the e-Tourist visa (e-TV) process available to British citizens in the UK.
 You can apply online up to four days before your arrival and must enter the country within 30 days of its issue.
-Your e-TV will be valid for 60 days from the date of arrival in India and costs US$60 (£39).
-Don’t forget to double check that your passport is valid for at least 6 months after your return date to the UK.
-For more information, visit Indian Visa Online.
+The durations and costs vary for the visas depending on how long you wish to travel for.
+Don’t forget to double-check that your passport is valid for at least 6 months after your return date to the UK.
+For more information, view our India visas and passports page.

 Note: It’s a good idea to carry separate photocopies of your passport, travel visas, airline tickets and travel documents.

 All tourists visiting India should get vaccinated for Hepatitis A, Tetanus and Typhoid.
 There’s also the risk of Malaria but health warnings in India change often so we suggest checking www.fitfortravel.nhs.uk for the latest updates and having a chat with your GP for further advice.
 Oh, and don’t forget to secure travel insurance before you go.

 The Indian currency is the rupee and although you won’t be able to pre-purchase it in the UK, there are plenty of ATMs in India and most accept international bank cards.
 You can also exchange GB sterling travellers’ cheques and US dollars at banks and authorised moneychangers on arrival at the airport.

 Rickshaw Tip: Be ready to feel like a real celebrity – some locals will quite likely want to take a picture with you